Phone: (902) 494-6606

 - “Embedding liberalization: Will CETA undermine the social dimension of trans-Atlantic integration?” in Finn Laursen (ed.), The EU and the Political Economy of Transatlantic Relations Brussels: I.E. Peter Lang 2012 (Chapter 6), 123-146.

 - “Submerging the urban”?
 Halifax in a multi-level governance system” in Robert Young and Martin Horak (eds).
 Sites of Governance: Multilevel Governance and Policy Making in Canada’s Big Cities Montreal: McGill-Queens’ Press 2012, 73-103.

 - “The Evolving Labour Relations Dimension of the European Regional System: a Model for North America?” in Finn Laursen (ed.)
 Comparative Regional Integration: Europe and Beyond Ashgate 2010, 101-130.

 Professor Finbow has published articles on labour and environmental aspects of NAFTA, comparative health care and social policy, comparative North American political cultures and Atlantic Canadian regionalism.
-He continues to write chapters on Nova Scotia politics for the Canadian Annual Review.

 Service and Activity:

 Professor Finbow has served previously as Chair, graduate coordinator and honours coordinator for the department.
 He has received several SSHRC research grants as well as a Fulbright fellowship.
 He has served on the selection committee for Fulbright exchanges between Canada and the United States.
-He teaches on comparative politics and theory, Latin America, and Canadian regionalism and political economy.
+He teaches on comparative politics and theory, US politics, Latin America, and Canadian regionalism and political economy.